dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 ~~~
 {: .output}

 Of the 31053 genes, 4618 have zero counts across all cells.
-These genes do not inform us about the mean, variance, or covariance of any of the other genes and we could remove them before proceeding with that analysis.
+These genes do not inform us about the mean, variance, or covariance of any of the other genes and we could remove them before proceeding with further analysis.

 ~~~